exasol/sqlalchemy-exasol/doc/developer_guide.rst

 Preparing & Triggering a Release
 --------------------------------

-The ``Exasol-Toolbox`` provides nox sessions to semi-automate the release process:
+The ``Exasol-Python-Toolbox`` provides nox sessions to semi-automate the release process:

 .. code-block:: python